-The requirements of Sections X.F.1 through X.F.3 do not apply to a piece of construction related diesel equipment for which the operator provides a written finding, based upon appropriate market research and approved by LAWA, that the best available emission control device for reducing the emissions of pollutants as requires by Sections X.F.1 through X.F.3 is unavailable for that equipment, in which case the contractor shall use whatever technology for reducing exhaust emissions is available and appropriate for that vehicle or engine, if any.
+The requirements of Sections X.F.1 through X.F.3 do not apply to a piece of construction related diesel equipment for which the operator provides a written finding, based upon appropriate market research and approved by LAWA, that the best available emission control device for reducing the emissions of pollutants as required by Sections X.F.1 through X.F.3 is unavailable for that equipment, in which case the contractor shall use whatever technology for reducing exhaust emissions is available and appropriate for that vehicle or engine, if any.
 In addition, Sections X.F.1 through X.F.3 do not apply to a piece of construction related diesel equipment that is used on LAX Master Plan Program construction sites for fewer than twenty (20) calendar days per calendar year.

-The Third Party Monitor reviewed each piece of diesel construction equipment proposed for use on the Taxilane T and Bradley International Terminal Project as it pertained to the requirements of Sections X.F.1 and X.F.3 and independently determined if a CARB verified or EPA certified diesel emission control system was compatible.
+The Third Party Monitor reviewed each piece of diesel construction equipment proposed for use on the Taxiway T Phase 1, TBIT Renovation - East Aprons, WAMA, and the Qantas Hangar construction projects as it pertained to the requirements of Sections X.F.1 and X.F.3 and independently determined if a CARB verified or EPA certified diesel emission control system was compatible.
 These findings were documented and compared with exemptions granted by LAWA.
 Findings for this Section are as follows:

-- Equipment whose engine is compatible with a CARB verified or EPA certified diesel emission control system, but whose use on the Taxilane T or Bradley International Terminal would not exceed twenty (20) calendar days per calendar year was granted a "20-day" exemption by LAWA.
-The Third Party Monitor maintained an independent database of all equipment operating under the 20day exemption rule, including the date the equipment was moved onsite and the date the equipment was required to be removed from the airfield; - The Third Party Monitor reviewed and documented cases where it was determined that the VDECS would impair the equipment operator's field of vision.
+- Equipment whose engine is compatible with a CARB verified or EPA certified diesel emission control system, but whose use on the Taxiway T Phase 1, TBIT Renovation East Aprons, WAMA, and the Qantas Hangar construction projects would not exceed twenty (20) calendar days per calendar year was granted a "20-day" exemption by LAWA.
+The Third Party Monitor maintained an independent database of all equipment operating under the 20-day exemption rule, including the date the equipment was moved onsite and the date the equipment was required to be removed from the airfield.
+A total of nine (9) pieces of equipment were granted a 20-day exemption on the Taxiway T Phase 1 project.
+No 20-day exemptions have been granted to date on the Tom Bradley International Terminal Renovation East Aprons, the West Aircraft Maintenance Area (WAMA), and the Qantas Hangar construction projects; - The Third Party Monitor reviewed and documented cases where it was determined that the VDECS would impair the equipment operator's field of vision.
 These vehicles were granted a safety exemption by LAWA.
 Specific classes of diesel equipment, including motor graders, received an exemption from LAWA on the basis of safety.
-The Independent Third Party Monitor reviewed and documented each piece of diesel construction equipment that received a safety exemption; - Exemptions were also granted by LAWA for diesel equipment equipped with small displacement engines and horsepower (hp) ratings less than 50 hp; this included light towers and air compressors.
-In addition, on-road vehicles licensed under the Department of Motor Vehicles were granted an on-road vehicle exemption. - The Third Party Monitor also independently assessed and documented diesel equipment for which no CARB verified or EPA certified diesel emission control system was available.
+The Independent Third Party Monitor reviewed and documented each piece of diesel construction equipment that received a safety exemption.
+To date, approximately 24 pieces of equipment have been granted a safety waiver on Taxiway T Phase 1, approximately 22 pieces on the Tom Bradley International Terminal Renovation - East Aprons project, and 19 pieces on the WAMA/Qantas project. - The Third Party Monitor also independently assessed and documented diesel equipment for which no CARB verified or EPA certified diesel emission control system was available.
 This equipment was granted an exemption by LAWA on the basis of unavailability.